Nest Thermostat & Doorbell Repair Cost UK 2026

 A Nest thermostat display repair is the bench job most owners picture.
 The thermostat is lifted from its base (the base stays wired to the wall), the rear shell is opened, the display PCB is detached from the connector and the replacement is seated and calibrated so the screen registers touch and rotation correctly before it goes back on the base.
 A heat-link repair is the more involved job — the heat link is the box wired into the heating circuit, so the work happens at the heating system end, diagnosing whether the fault is the heat link itself, its wiring, or the communication path to the thermostat.
 We isolate the fault before quoting, because a “thermostat can’t reach heat link” error is not always a heat-link failure.
 One honest caveat: where a unit is mains-wired into your heating circuit or home wiring — the heat link, a hard-wired thermostat base or a wired doorbell — it must be safely disconnected before posting and refitted afterwards by a competent person. celltech repairs the device, not your home wiring.

-A Nest doorbell or camera repair splits the unit at its seam, replaces the camera module, and re-seals the unit, water-resistance tested to the best achievable standard — no post-repair seal matches a factory rating.
+A Nest doorbell or camera repair opens the unit along its seam, fits a new camera module, and closes it back up with the weather seal rebuilt and water-resistance checked as far as a bench reseal allows — an honest reseal never quite equals the factory’s original rating.
 A Nest Hub repair opens the rear, detaches the display assembly, fits the replacement, and recalibrates touch and the ambient sensor.
 In every case the diagnostic comes first — a Nest that “won’t connect” might be a Wi-Fi module fault, a router issue, or a software setting, and only the first is a hardware repair.

 Before posting: remove from Google Home